eddiegrahamdev/Electric_Vehicle_Charging_Locations/README.md

 ### Browser and Device Compatibility

-The app has been smoke testing against the cutting edge versions of Chrome, Edge and firefox.
+The app has been smoke tested against the cutting edge versions of Chrome, Edge and Firefox.
 The app should also be responsive to devices with smaller viewports.
-This has been testing using Chrome's native device simulator.
+This has been tested using Chrome's native device simulator.

 ## Contact